 As it is elections time.
 For example, on August 8, 2018 'Beedi' workers staged an indefinite strike in Mangalore demanding the implementation of the minimum wages in 'Beedi' industry.
 Clearly, AAP and the coalition Government in Karnataka, would want to beat BJP in their game.
 Also minimum wages revision will also impact the MNREGA pay outs, and hence will have a huge rural and urban poor support.
 This means more votes in the next parliament elections.

-sets
+to non- IT jobs because the IT industry sets very high salary to attract youth standards.
+So the big revision is a far easier matter for

 Karnataka than a state like Uttar Pradesh.

-As on 1 April 2017

-5590

-3070

-8660

-1%

-A big upward revision in minimum wages is long
+A big upward revision in minimum wages is long over-due

 The graph plots the wages of the average factory worker.
 Nominal wage rate reports a steady growth.
 But the real wages appears to be stagnant Rs.
 45,000 per annum over a 12 year period

 A research paper published By Prof Bino Paul et al in Economic and Political Weekly (July 26, 2014 issue), revealed that the average factory worker's compensation - net of inflation - remained constant or was reduced, during the 12 year period between 1999 and 2012.
 During the same period, supervisor and managerial compensation went up by 200-400 per cent.
-Employers diverted the labour compensation managerial compensation, because of demographics.
+Employers diverted the labour compensation to managerial compensation, because of demographics.
 Supply of unskilled and semiskilled work force is far more than the demand.

-to attract youth to non- IT jobs because the IT industry very high salary standards.
-So the big revision is a far easier matter

-recent Code on Wages (CoW) bill presented in the parliament on 10 Aug 2017, by the then minister of State for Labour.
-This bill, yet to be passed by the parliament, was part of the BJP government's labour reform, which tried to set a National Floor Level for Wages (NFL) and National policy on minimum wages that are actually administered by the individual States.
-CoW attempts to rationalise and revise minimum wages upwards and created a lot of reaction from the employers, who thought (mistakenly) the National Floor Wage would be over Rs 21,000 per month.
-It was later 90000 clarified that the NFL was not specified in the 80000 CoW bill.
-Incidentally, the minimum wage for 70000 a government employee was revised from Rs 18,000 to Rs 21,000 per month, recently.
-But 60000 the minimum wages for employees in private 50000

-As on 1 April 2016

-5590

-2703

-8293

-wage 40000 30000 Nominal Annual Wage Rate 20000 Real Annual Wage Rate
+Skilled work force is far more than the demand.
+The local come state of the lo

 This is the reason, why employers could manage to keep the minimum wages very low and even managed to pay less than the minimum wages.
-The demographic dividend is working against
+The demographic dividend is working against labour.

 The minimum wages upward revision is essential for the skill movement.